yuanqing/stoke/README.md

 This was written mainly:

 1. As an exercise in writing a parser based on strict grammar rules
-2. As part of a project to build a tiny shell from the ground up
+2. As part of a larger project to build a Bash shell from the ground up

 ## Usage